Honours Bachelor of Business Administration (Automotive Management)

 Career Opportunities

 The automotive sector is one of the largest industries in Canada's economy and is commonly referred to as 'one of the major economic engines of the Province'.
-Employment opportunities resulting from the Bachelor of Business (Automotive Management) Degree are positions requiring high levels of critical thinking, problem solving, professionalism and customer service skills.
-Employment opportunities include positions at the corporate level in finance, marketing and customer service, as well as managerial positions in Dealerships and in Aftermarket businesses of the industry.
+Employment opportunities resulting from the Honours Bachelor of Business Administration (Automotive Management) are positions requiring high levels of critical thinking, problem solving, professionalism and customer service skills.
+Graduates of the degree program find entry level and middle management employment opportunities in all sectors of the automotive industry including original equipment manufacturers (OEM), dealerships, the aftermarket (manufacturer, wholesale and retail), financial services, remarketing (used vehicles, auctions and intermediaries), services and digital marketing/social media.

 Program Learning Outcomes